davidwyly/pronto/README.md

 This project was written in PHP 7.4.
 It exists within a bare-bones RESTful API mini-framework that I previously wrote for testing sample code through Postman.

-The `margin of error` is calculated for each leading digit.
+The `margin of error` is calculated for each distribution of a leading digit (1-9).
 If the `actual distribution percentage` is within the `expected distribution percentage` plus or minus the `margin of error`, the assumption is made that the distribution of that leading digit conforms to Benford's law.

 ## Project Structure
 - Environment variables go into `/config/.env` and newly-required `.env` definitions are checked into `/config/bootstrap.php`